 - You feel unhappy and alone in your relationship

 Those “signs it’s time to break up” are from my reader’s comment.
-I think Willow knows for sure that she should break up with her boyfriend, but she doesn’t want to lose ground financially.
-As she said, she doesn’t want to sacrifice what she’s gained – and a breakup will set her back.
+I think Willow knows for sure that she should break up with her boyfriend, but she doesn’t want to lose everything she invested in.
+As she said, she doesn’t want to sacrifice what she’s gained.
+Even though it’s time to break up with her boyfriend, it will set her back.

 So she stays in an unhappy relationship.

 Is that what you’re doing?
 Staying in an unhappy relationship because you don’t want to break up with your boyfriend…even though you know it’s time?
 You don’t have to be unhappy forever!
 Breaking up is never easy, but it is something you will survive.